-- 6.2.
-During a state of emergency, the Governor has broad powers to issue emergency orders to protect the public health and safety, including orders to close a state facility or workplace. - 6.2.1.
+- 6.2.1.
 Social distancing, use of face coverings, isolation and quarantine are examples of public health control measures. - 6.2.2.
 Under state public health law, the State Health Director and local health directors have specific authority to order isolation or quarantine when and as long as public health is endangered, all other reasonable means for correcting the problem have been exhausted, and no less restrictive alternative exists. - 6.2.3.
 In the absence of such orders, the President shall consult with local/state public health officials to determine the severity of the situation and to determine what actions shall be taken (including the closure of the College, by facility or location). - 6.2.4.
 The College will comply with and adhere to any control measures, other orders, or instructions from state or local public health agencies to prevent transmission of a infectious/communicable disease. - 6.3.
-The College shall follow NC Division of Public Health's guidelines when deciding how to inform employees and employees. - Section 7: Mandatory/Essential Employees - 7.1.
+The College shall follow NC Division of Public Health's guidelines when deciding how to inform employees and employees.

+Section 7: Mandatory/Essential Employees

+- 7.1.
 The President shall determine mandatory operations and the essential employees needed to staff these operations. - 7.1.1.
 Essential employees shall be notified of reporting requirements.